RIVM-bioinformatics/juno-amr/README.md

 [VirulenceFinder](https://bitbucket.org/genomicepidemiology/virulencefinder/src/master/) - created by [The Center For Genomic Epidemiology](https://www.genomicepidemiology.org/)
 [AMRFinderPlus](https://github.com/ncbi/amr) - created by [The National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov/)

 These tools help identify: acquired antimicrobial resistance genes, chromosomal mutations mediating antimicrobial resistance, virulence factors, biocide, heat, acid, and metal resistance genes.
 The input can be partial or total DNA sequences of bacteria.
-The output of both tools can be used for analysis and is also combined in multiple summary files for a quick overview of the most important results.
+The output of the tools can be used for analysis and is also combined in multiple summary files for a quick overview of the most important results.

 ## Prerequisities
 * **Linux environment**